AutomatedArchitecture/sirenofshame-uwp/readme.md

 turn on or off, and notifies the UI to update itself.
 All of this logic lives in SirenOfShame.Uwp.Watcher.

+#### SirenOfShame.Uwp.MessageRelay

+MessageRelay will theoretically receive messages from either SirenOfShame.Uwp.Background or SirenOfShame.Uwp.Ui and then relay the messages back out to other listeners.

 #### SirenOfShame.Uwp.Server

 Since SirenOfShame.Uwp.Background can only run on a Raspberry Pi,